Please review this recent comment from the Editor-in-Chief regarding submissions and revisions.

 All types of manuscripts submitted to JPAH are judged on the following primary criteria: adherence to accepted scientific principles and methods, the significant or novel contribution to research or practice in the field of physical activity, clarity and conciseness of writing, and interest to the readership.
 There are no page charges to contributors.

-Manuscripts generally should not exceed 25 pages (~5000 words including everything except title and abstract pages).
+Manuscripts generally should not exceed 25 pages (~5000 words including everything except title and abstract pages; the word limit includes the reference section).
 Reviews should not exceed a total of 30 pages and Brief Reports should not exceed 15 pages.
 Major exceptions to these criteria must be approved through the Editorial Office before submission.
 Submissions should not include more than 10 tables/graphics, and should follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (visit www.icmje.org/index.html for more detail).
 JPAH welcomes and encourages the submission of supplementary materials to be included with the article.
 These files are placed online and can be accessed from the JPAH website.
 Supplemental material can include relevant appendices, tables, details of the methods (e.g., survey instruments), or images.
 Contact the Editorial Office for approval of any supplemental materials.

 Standardized Publication Reporting Guides

 JPAH highly recommends that authors refer to relevant published reporting guidelines for different types of research studies.

 - Consolidated Standards of Reporting Trials (CONSORT) — www.consort-statement.org/